Molten Chocolate Mocha Cakes

 At first glance, many people think that making a lava (or molten) cake is difficult.
 After all, fancy restaurants make them look so beautiful and daunting.
-Well I’m here to tell you that these molten chocolate mocha cakes are very easy to make and totally irresistible.
-You can have these on the table in under an hour 🙂 But…it is very important that you have a tall cold glass of milk on hand.
+Well, I’m here to tell you that lava cakes are technically very easy to make and totally irresistible.
+You can have these on the table in under an hour 🙂

-You have to try them and I assure you, your valentines will love you more.
+You have to try them and I assure you, your Valentine will love you more.